 Institute for the Advancement of Research, Innovation, and Practice in Rural Education (ARIP-RE Institute)

-The purpose of the ARIP-RE Institute is to advance research, innovation, and practice that supports improvements in rural education through externally-funded projects and interna/external collaboration with scholars and practitioners.
+The purpose of the ARIP-RE Institute is to advance research, innovation, and practice that supports improvements in rural education through externally-funded projects and internal/external collaboration with scholars and practitioners.